tidymodels/tidymodels/README.md

 <!-- badges: end -->

-[tidymodels](https://www.tidymodels.org/) is a “metapackage” for modeling and statistical analysis that share the underlying design philosophy, grammar, and data structures of the [tidyverse](https://www.tidyverse.org/).
+[tidymodels](https://www.tidymodels.org/) is a “metapackage” for modeling and statistical analysis that shares the underlying design philosophy, grammar, and data structures of the [tidyverse](https://www.tidyverse.org/).